Kpable/kpable.github.io/_games/100-days-of-game-dev/100-days-of-game-dev.md

 subtitle: (Round 1)
 layout: scrolling-mechanics
 description: |
   A personal challenge to have an organized fun way of nagivating through my game development curiousities.
+I set out to collect myself and go through my ever growing list of game development interests one at a time.
+Each day I made some progress towards investigating a subject of interest.
+Doing some work to study or implement a quick idea.
-tags: project
+tags: [unity]
 source-link: https://github.com/Kpable/100-days-of-game-dev
 project-link: https://github.com/Kpable/100-days-of-game-dev/blob/master/log.md
 developer-link: